minrk/simula-tools-meetup/2022-06-20-publish-pypi/README.md

 # Publish you package to PyPi

-In other to make it easier for others to install your software you can upload you package to [pypi](https://pypi.org).
-That want you can `pip` install your package.
+In other to make it easier for others to install your software you can upload your package to [pypi](https://pypi.org).
+That way you can `pip` install your package.

-We will try to add a new package to pypi, namely [`pyscholar`](https://github.com/finsberg/pyscholar) which is a side-project I have for extracting statistics from google scholar.
+We will try to add a new package to pypi, namely [`pyscholar`](https://github.com/finsberg/pyscholar) which is a side-project I have created for extracting statistics from google scholar.

 All the information you need can be found in the [python documentation](https://packaging.python.org/en/latest/tutorials/packaging-projects/)